Line Drawing Guided Progressive Inpainting of Mural Damage

 \subsection{Image Inpainting}

-Image inpainting has been a hot research topic in the field of computer vision and image processing~\cite{wang2021dynamic,criminisi2004region}.
-Over the past few years, a number of excellent image inpainting methods built on deep learning techniques have been developed.
-In these methods, some used the strategy of structure-information embedding.
-For example, Nazeri~\cite{2019EdgeConnect} put forward the idea of `line first, color next', and conducted the inpainting separately for line drawing and color, which is considered as a SOTA method and has been widely compared by other works.
-In~\cite{2019Progressive}, a novel visual structure reconstruction (VSR) layer was designed to entangle reconstructions of the visual structure and visual feature, which benefits each other by sharing parameters.
-In~\cite{xie2021seamless}, the manga inpainting task was divided into structural line inpainting and screen VAE map inpainting, which learned the semantic difference between structure and screentone.
-In~\cite{liu2020rethinking}, a mutual encoder-decoder CNN was proposed for joint recovering of both structures and textures in two branches, which effectively removes the blur and artifacts caused by inconsistent structure and texture features.
-In~\cite{liao2018edge}, the structure information was applied to inpainting of medical images, with significantly improved performance.
+Image inpainting has been a hot research topic in the field of computer vision and image processing~\cite{wu2024misl,zhang2023fully,huang2024sparse,yue2023end}.
+Over the past few years, a number of advanced image inpainting methods built on deep learning techniques have been developed.

+\textbf{Structure-information embedding}.
+In~\cite{2019EdgeConnect}, Nazeri et al. introduced the concept of 'line first, color next,' conducting separate inpainting procedures for line drawings and color.
+This approach, recognized as a leading-edge technique, has been extensively compared in various studies.
+In~\cite{2019Progressive}, a visual structure reconstruction layer was innovatively introduced, which intertwined reconstructions of visual structure and features through parameter sharing, resulting in mutual enhancements.
+In~\cite{xie2021seamless}, the manga inpainting task was partitioned into structural line inpainting and screen VAE map inpainting, effectively capturing the semantic distinction between structure and screentone.
+In~\cite{liu2020rethinking}, a mutual encoder-decoder CNN was proposed for the joint recovery of both structures and textures through dual branches.
+This method effectively eliminates blurring and artifacts arising from inconsistent structural and textural features.
+In the context of medical images, the integration of structural information into inpainting was explored~\cite{liao2018edge}, significant improved performance was obtained.